-1 Multiple Criteria Criterion 1 (primary): Justification of plans using knowledge of students-i.e., prior academic learning and/or prerequisite skills AND/OR assets (personal, community, developmental) Criterion 2: Research and theory connections Place greater weight or consideration on criterion 1 (justification of plans using knowledge of students including development).
+Multiple Criteria Criterion 1 (primary): Justification of plans using knowledge of students-i.e., prior academic learning and/or prerequisite skills AND/OR assets (personal, community) Criterion 2: Research and theory connections Place greater weight or consideration on criterion 1 (justification of plans using knowledge of students).
 AUTOMATIC 1 Deficit view of students and their backgrounds

 - Primary Criterion: The candidate explains how the learning tasks are explicitly connected to the students' prior academic knowledge OR knowledge of students' assets (personal, community).
-Assets include students' backgrounds, interests, community or family resources and personal experiences. - Secondary Criterion: The candidate refers to research or theory in relation to the plans to support student learning.
+Assets include students' backgrounds, interests, community or family resources, and personal experiences. - Secondary Criterion: The candidate refers to research or theory in relation to the plans to support student learning.
 The connections between the research/theory and the tasks are superficial/not clearly made.
-They are not well connected to a particular element of the instructional design. - If evidence meets the primary criterion at Level 3, the rubric is scored at Level 3 regardless of the evidence for the secondary criterion. - If evidence meets the primary criterion at Level 4, and candidate has NO connection to research/theory, the rubric is scored at Level 3.
+They are not well connected to a particular element of the instructional design.

-7 Links to terms from the Middle Childhood English Language Arts Glossary are included for quick access to the definitions.
+7 Links to terms from the Secondary English Language Arts Glossary are included for quick access to the definitions.
 To navigate to the glossary definition, click the hyperlinked word(s).
 To navigate back to the page origin, use the "Previous View" command (or ALT+Left Arrow).